shama/base-element/README.md

 ```

 ## data down, events up
-Virtual DOMs work best (in the opinion of myself and many) when data goes down
+DOMs work best (in the opinion of myself and many) when data goes down
 and event (or actions) go up.

 A simple example is a button element that changes when clicked. **How** it